salimsalimzada/exploring-star-wars-universe/README.md

 The application is designed with **custom, reusable components**, ensuring a consistent and maintainable user interface.

-### State Management and Data Fetching
+### Data Fetching

-- **Tanstack Query** is used for data fetching from the Star Wars API to optimize network calls and data management.
+- Utilized **Tanstack Query** for efficient and optimized data fetching.
+- Created a custom `service-fetch` utility to simplify API integration and error handling.

 ### Performance Optimization and Error Handling

+- **Lazy Loading** for route-based components to reduce initial bundle size.
+- **React Suspense** for loading fallback UIs.
-- **Lazy Loading**, **Suspense**, and **Error Boundaries** were implemented to enhance performance, handle errors, and improve overall user experience.
+- **Error Boundaries** to catch and gracefully handle component tree errors.

-### Testing
+### 🧪 Testing

-- Test cases were written for utility functions to ensure the correctness and maintainability of the codebase.
+- Wrote test cases for utility functions to ensure reliability and maintainability.

 ### Code Quality